-We consider that section 15 is relevant only to when a prosecution must be commenced and irrelevant to a consideration of a fair hearing within a reasonable time as set out in Article 5 (2) (a) of the Constitution because the reasonable time assessment must start whenever the charges are laid within the 5 year period.
+We consider that s 15 is relevant only to when a prosecution must be commenced and irrelevant to a consideration of a fair hearing within a reasonable time as set out in art 5(2)(a) of the Constitution because the reasonable time assessment must start whenever the charges are laid within the five-year-period.

-It was of course the right of the Respondents Napuati and Benard to review the committal procedure of the Magistrates Court and they eventually discontinued that action after some 6 months.
-The Court of Appeal has confirmed that right in Moti v.
-Public Prosecutor Criminal Case an appeal No. 01 of 1999.
-However, if they chose to do so any delay in the ultimate trial cannot be held against anyone else such as the Prosecution.
-Mr. Morrison accepted that the six months involved in that application should be taken out of any calculation of delay.
-Although the Appellants Emelee and Simbolo were not parties to the application for review they took no active steps during the duration of that action to press for an earlier trial for themselves and made no application for separate earlier trials.
+It was, of course, the right of the respondents Napuati and Benard to review the committal procedure of the magistrates court and they eventually discontinued that action after some six months.
+The Court of Appeal has confirmed that right in Moti v Public Prosecutor (Criminal Case Appeal No 01 of 1999, unreported).
+However, if they chose to do so any delay in the ultimate htrial cannot be held against anyone else such as the prosecution.
+Mr Morrison accepted that the six months involved in that application should be taken out of any calculation of delay.
+Although the appellants Emelee and Simbolo were not parties to the application for review they took no active steps during the duration of that action to press for an earlier trial for themselves and made no application for separate earlier trials.

-The Constitutional concept of the right to a fair hearing within a reasonable time means the right to be tried without undue delay.
-We quote with approval what Hardie Boys J said in Martin v Tauranga District Court above at page 432 line 30:-
+The constitutional concept of the right to a fair hearing within a reasonable time means the right to be tried without undue delay.
+We quote with a approval what Hardie Boys J said in Martin v Tauranga District Court [1995] 2 LRC 788 at 805:

-"Nonetheless I do not think that a person should be entitled to plead undue delay unless he or she has taken such earlier opportunity as there may have been to protest at the delay up to that point"
+'None the less I do not think that a person should be entitled to plead undue delay unless he or she has taken such earlier opportunity as there may have been to protest at the delay up to that point.'

-And McKay J said in the same case at p.433 line 47: -
+^b And McKay I said in the same case (at 806):

-"That is not to suggest that an accused person has any duty to bring himself to trial.
-It is merely saying that he must assert his right if he is to obtain a remedy for its infringement."
+'That is not to suggest that an accused person has any duty to bring himself to trial.
+It is merely saying that he must assert his right if he is to obtain a remedy for its infringement.

-Martin's case dealt with the New Zealand Bill of Rights Act 1990 which concerned "the right to be tried without undue delay".
+c Martin dealt with the New Zealand Bill of Rights Act 1990, which concerned 'the right to be tried without undue delay'.

-As the learned Acting Public Prosecutor has submitted, the other Respondents who did not apply to review the committal procedure could have applied to have the trial against them heard at an earlier date but they did not elect to do so.
+As the learned Acting Public Prosecutor has submitted, the other respondents who did not apply to review the committal procedure could have applied to have the trial against them heard at an earlier date but they did not elect to do so.
 They also did not object to any earlier adjournments.

-Furthermore, it is clear that the Prosecution was ready to proceed with the trial on 22 February 2005 but the Respondents made an application for adjournment, which was granted until May 2005.
+- Furthermore, it is clear that the prosecution was ready to proceed with the trial on 22 February 2005 but the respondents made an application for adjournment, which was granted until May 2005.
 It seems that there had been some confusion as to the hearing date in February 2005, which had originally been set for 21 February, but a public holiday had been declared.
-Nevertheless the parties on 22 February and the Respondents asked the Public Prosecutor to apply for an adjournment to which they consented because they said they were taken by surprise and prejudiced by the fact that the Prosecution had filed seven significant new sworn statements on the Friday before and as a result they could not proceed.
+Nevertheless the parties appeared on 22 February and the respondents asked - the Public Prosecutor to apply for an adjournment to which they consented because they said they were taken by surprise and prejudiced by the fact that the prosecution had filed seven significant new sworn statements on the Friday before and, as a result, they could not proceed.

-In addition counsel for Emelee and Simbolo had a commitment for another eight day trial on 23 February and he could not have proceeded anyway.
+In addition, counsel for Emelee and Simbolo had a commitment for f another eight-day trial on 23 February and he could not have proceeded anyway.